nss-day-cohort-23/group-project-chatty-keds/README.md

 ### Options

-1. :warning:Create two checkboxes below the message input field.
+1. :warning: Create two checkboxes below the message input field.
 One labeled "Dark theme" and the other labeled "Large text".
    - :warning: Not dropdowns.
 1. When the user clicks on the dark theme checkbox, change the background color of your application to a dark gray, and the font color for messages should be white(ish)... you pick.
 1. If the user unchecks the box, the background color should change back to white with black text for messages.